Plant care

 Is flowering coleus toxic to cats and dogs?

-Flowering coleus is mildly toxic to pets.
+Flowering coleus is toxic to pets.
 ASPCA lists Plectranthus scutellarioides as toxic to cats, dogs, and horses due to essential oils.
 Causes vomiting, diarrhoea, and depression.

 What USDA hardiness zone does flowering coleus grow in?